 The Loggia is a remarkable example of Venetian architecture and a must-see for anybody interested in Heraklion’s history.

 Visitors can also visit the town’s numerous churches, such as the Church of Saint Titus, which was built in the 10th century and functioned as the Kingdom of Candia’s cathedral.
 The Church and Museum of Saint Catherine, as well as the Cathedral of Saint Minas, Heraklion’s patron, which is located near the Venetian Walls and has a spectacular bell tower.
-Furthermore, on the coastline of the old town, you may find the Saint Peter and Saint Paul Monastery.
+Furthermore, on the coastline of the old town, you may find the Saints Peter and Saint Paul Church.
 A magnificent 13th-century Dominican monastery and a well-preserved example of medieval religious architecture in the region.
 There are articles available if you need more information about these beautiful destinations.

 Art fans will be captivated by the town’s art scene.
 Visit the Municipal Art Gallery, which features a broad collection of paintings and sculptures by local and international artists.
 It is housed at the Venetian Basilica of Saint Markus.